 - Not for use with aggressive dogs.
 Do not use this product if your dog is aggressive, or if your dog is prone to aggressive behavior.
 Aggressive dogs can cause severe injury and even death to their owner and others.
-If you are unsure whether this product is appropriate for your dog, please consult your veterinarian or a certified trainer. - This device contains a Nickel-metal hydride (NIMH) battery; never incinerate, puncture, deform, short-circuit, or charge with an inappropriate charger.
+If you are unsure whether this product is appropriate for your dog, please consult your veterinarian or a certified trainer. - This device contains lithium batteries; never incinerate, puncture, deform, or short-circuit.
 Fire, explosion, property damage, or bodily harm may occur if this warning is not followed. - Risk of explosion if battery is replaced by an incorrect type.
-Dispose of used battery according to the instructions. - The battery should never be removed from the battery compartment for charging.
+Dispose of used batteries according to the instructions.

-Please read and follow the instructions in this manual.
+CAUTION Please read and follow the instructions in this manual.
 Proper fit of the collar is important.
 A collar worn for too long, or made too tight on the dog's neck may cause skin damage.
 This is called bed sores; it is also called decubitus ulcers or pressure necrosis.

-• Avoid leaving the collar on the dog for more than 12 hours per day.
+- Avoid leaving the collar on the dog for more than 12 hours per day. - When possible, reposition the collar on the dog's neck every 1 to 2 hours. - Check the fit to prevent excessive pressure; follow the instructions in this manual. - Never connect a lead/leash to the electronic collar; it will cause excessive pressure on the contacts. - When using a separate collar for a lead/leash, don't put pressure on the electronic collar. - Wash the dog's neck area and the contacts of the collar weekly with a damp cloth. - Examine the contact area daily for signs of a rash or a sore.

-- When possible, reposition the collar on the dog's neck every 1 to 2 hours. - Check the fit to prevent excessive pressure; follow the instructions in this manual. - Never connect a lead/leash to the electronic collar; it will cause excessive pressure on the contacts. - When using a separate collar for a lead/leash, don't put pressure on the electronic collar. - Wash the dog's neck area and the contacts of the collar weekly with a damp cloth. - Examine the contact area daily for signs of a rash or a sore. - If a rash or sore is found, discontinue use of the collar until the skin has healed. - If the condition persists beyond 48 hours, see your veterinarian.
+- If a rash or sore is found, discontinue use of the collar until the skin has healed. - If the condition persists beyond 48 hours, see your veterinarian.

-For additional information on bed sores and pressure necrosis, please visit the Support section for remote trainers at www.sportdog.com.
+For additional information on bed sores and pressure necrosis, please visit the Support section on our website at www.sportdog.com.